NotsoanoNimus/client-monitor/README.md

 Optional.
 Manually override any PSCredential object defined in the configuration for SMTP relays.

+# Benchmarking
+This section will be given more information as time goes on.
+However, it's worth nothing here in the README that the **average per-client processing time** for a _non-first-time run_ (and when _not_ debugging) seems to average approximately `12 seconds` over fiber connections in a LAN.
+This is a significant improvement over the former speed, which was about _34 seconds_ when last measured during the "Legacy" version.

+The average time is calculated simply as the time from start-to-finish ("finish" being the end of notification generation), divided by the number of target clients to scan in the environment.
+Because of this, the more deltas that are tracked throughout the script's session, the longer the processing time will become.
+This means that the presented average is heavily biased towards a **no-deltas-reported** sort of scenario, meaning that very few, if any, deltas were detected by the monitor -- therefore very little time is spent on comparisons and notification generation.

+Recently, the script has been given the ability to provide two valuable pieces of information in the final report (if configured):
+- The total runtime of the script.
+- The number of _valid_ clients being processed.

 # Things TODO
 - [ ] Certify and digitally sign the PowerShell scripts.
 - [ ] IPv6 client support.